Brahmaputra Cracker and Polymer Limited

 Brahmaputra Cracker and Polymer Limited (commonly abbreviated as the BCPL) is a public sector undertaking situated at Lepetkata, Dibrugarh City, Assam, India.
 Included in the Assam Accord as an Assam Gas Cracker Project, the construction of BCPL was launched by then Prime Minister Manmohan Singh on 9 April 2007 and it was inaugurated for production on 5 February 2016 by Prime Minister Narendra Modi.

-The GAIL (India) Limited is the main promoter with 70% equity participation and rest equity stakes are owned equally by the Government of Assam, Numaligarh Refinery and Oil India.
+GAIL (India) Limited is the main promoter with 70% equity participation and the rest of the equity stakes are owned equally by the Government of Assam, Numaligarh Refinery and Oil India.
 Ethylene, propylene, Linear low-density polyethylene, high-density polyethylene and polypropylene are the different petro-products and polymers produced by the plant currently and two production units for hydrogenated pyrolysis gasoline and 1-Butene are under construction.

 History

 The Assam Gas Cracker Project was first envisaged by Prime Minister Indira Gandhi in 1984.
 It was included in the Assam Accord, a memorandum of settlement signed between representatives of the Government of India and the leaders of the Assam Movement in 1985 to protect Assamese cultural, economic and political rights, by the Rajiv Gandhi government.
 However, the detailed feasibility report of the project was prepared and approved under Prime Minister Manmohan Singh in 2006.
 The BCPL is responsible for implementing the AGCP.
 The foundation stone of the BCPL was laid at Tengakhat, Dibrugarh district, in November 1995 by then Prime Minister P. V. Narasimha Rao.
 But the location was abandoned due to the opposition of Ministry of Defence because of its proximity to the Dinjan Airfield of the Air Force and it also attracted resistance from local residents who were to be displaced.
 The construction of the BCPL Petrochemical Complex begun at Lepetkata on 9 April 2007 after it was launched in a ceremony by then Prime Minister Manmohan Singh.
 Lepetkata was chosen as it did not require any displacement of people and much of the 992 acre land demarcated for the project there belonged to different tea estates and the Assam Government.
 The initial total budget estimate for constructing the BCPL Petrochemical Complex was ₹500 crore in 1985.
 But it kept missing deadlines which resulted final cost escalating to ₹10000 crore.
 The project was inaugurated on 6 February 2016 by Prime Minister Narendra Modi and it became the first petrochemical project of the North East India.